Every Movie in the DC Extended Universe, Ranked

 The DC Extended Universe was born in a state of crisis.
 When Marvel kicked off its world-conquering, ever-expanding "Cinematic Universe" with Iron Man in May of 2008, Warner Brothers was mere months away from releasing The Dark Knight, one of the most critically and financially successful superhero movies ever made.
 In comparison, Marvel Studios, striking out on its own after years of licensing its characters to other studios like Fox and Sony, was the (relatively) scrappy upstart.
 But by the time director Christopher Nolan brought his high-minded Bat-trilogy to a close with 2012's The Dark Knight Rises, the ground had shifted.
 Standalone features were out; interconnected narrative playgrounds were in.

 In an effort to catch up with the times, Warner Brothers and DC Films made some wild aesthetic choices and placed some peculiar narrative bets that didn't quite pan out.
 (Shout out to the Knightmare "flash-forward" in Batman v Superman.)
 Having weathered a storm of bad press and some behind-the-scenes shakeups, the company has shifted toward a new strategy that's more focused on playing to the strengths of individual characters, like the light-hearted adventure Shazam!, rather than prioritizing complicated, Avengers-like team-ups.
-And now, with WarnerMedia and HBO teaming up for the new streaming service HBO Max, pretty much all of these titles are available to watch anytime.
+(Minus the fan-demanded Snyder cut of Justice League and the James Gunn-helmed Suicide Squad sequel.)
+And now, with WarnerMedia and HBO teaming up on its streaming service HBO Max, pretty much all of these titles are available to watch anytime.

 So, how do these movies stack up against each other?
 Suit up in your militarized Bat-Suit and read on.